7 tips to keep workers safe and avoid car accidents in construction zones

 3. Do not drive distracted: Don’t eat, talk on your cell phone, text and drive, surf the web, groom or engage in any other distracted driving activities that will take the focus away from your driving.

 4. Follow the orange signs: Construction signs signify lane changes and reductions in the speed limit.
 Remember, a construction zone speed limit is 45 miles per hour in Michigan.
-Here’s a poster on the various construction signs and what they mean.

 5. Stay alert: Pay extra attention while in driving construction work zones.
 Frequently scan the road for workers and moving equipment and construction vehicles.